2024–25 UT Rio Grande Valley Vaqueros men's basketball team

 The 2024–25 UT Rio Grande Valley Vaqueros men's basketball team represented the University of Texas Rio Grande Valley in the 2024–25 NCAA Division I men's basketball season.
-The season marked the first season as a member of the Southland Conference leaving the Western Athletic Conference in 2024.
+The season marked the first season as a member of the Southland Conference since leaving the Western Athletic Conference in 2024.
 They were led by first-year head coach Kahil Fennell and played their home games at UTRGV Fieldhouse as members of the Southland Conference (SLC).
 The Vaqueros finished the 2024–25 season 16–15, 8–12 in conference play to finish in ninth place.
 Failing to qualify for the SLC tournament, the Vaqueros' season ended with a 77–76 victory over Southeastern Louisiana.

 Previous season

 The Vaqueros finished the season 6–25, 2–18 in WAC play to finish in eleventh place, and thus did not qualify to play in the WAC Tournament.

 Preseason polls

 Southland Conference Poll

 The Southland Conference released its preseason poll on October 16, 2024.
 Receiving 112 votes overall, the Vaqueros were picked to finish eighth in the conference.